DiUS/qantas-qbr-serverless-poc/README.md

 - Install the dependencies
 `npm install`

-- Deploy the project
-`npm run deploy`
+The project uses GitHub workflows